Starting the Aircraft

 EXT PWR button.
 Push on this button to give power to the aircraft.

-If ground power isn't available, we turn on the APU.
 To do this, we simply push on the APU

 MASTER SW and